Neutral phylogenetic models and their role in tree-based biodiversity measures: Yule--Harding trees

 We now consider the length of the {\em longest} pendant edge or the {\em shortest} interior edges.
 The former are of interest to biologists, since they end at a species that is maximally distant from the other taxa.
 The latter are relevant to tree reconstruction, as they represent near-polytomies that are hard to resolve using genomic data.
 Assume $\lambda>\mu$.
 Let $L_t$ denote the length of the longest pendant edge in a reduced birth--death tree at time $t$, and let $N_t$ denote the number of leaves present at time $t$.
 The following result is from \cite{boc23}.

-\begin{proposition} Conditional on $N_t>0$, the ratio $L_t /t$ converges in probability to $\frac{1}{2}$ and as $\lambda t \rightarrow \infty$. \end{proposition} A noteworthy feature of Proposition~{\ref{pro3}} is that $L_t /t$ converges to a constant that involves neither $\lambda$ nor $\mu$.
+\begin{proposition} Conditional on $N_t>0$, the ratio $L_t /t$ converges in probability to $\frac{1}{2}$ and $\EE\left[ \frac{L_t}{t} | N_t>0\right]\to \frac{1}{2}$ as $\lambda t \rightarrow \infty$. \end{proposition} A noteworthy feature of Proposition~{\ref{pro3}} is that $L_t /t$ converges to a constant that involves neither $\lambda$ nor $\mu$.
 By contrast, the longest pendant edge in the complete birth--death tree (i.e., including past extinctions) divided by $t$ converges in probability to $\frac{1}{2}(1-\mu/\lambda)$ as $t$ grows \cite{boc23}.
-A study across 114 mammal families (with increasing numbers of leaves) provided a reasonable fit to the value $t/2$ predicted by Proposition~\ref{pro3} \cite{boc23}.
+A study across 114 mammal families (with increasing numbers of leaves) provided a reasonable fit to the value $t/2$ predicted by Proposition~\ref{pro3} \cite{boc23}, as did subsequent comparisons against other groups of taxa (e.g. birds) \cite{kom23}.
 A heuristic argument for Proposition~\ref{pro3} was also described recently in \cite{dis23}, by considering ranked YH trees.
 Results for the lengths of the $k$-th longest pendant edge are also possible.

 It is also of interest to consider the length $S_t$ of the {\em shortest} interior edge, since resolving short edges from aligned DNA sequence data requires sequence lengths that (provably) grow with the inverse square of this length.
 Let $S_t$ denote the length of the shortest interior edge in a Yule tree $\T_t$ grown for time $t$.
 Then from \cite{boc23} (Proposition 4), we have: Less precisely, Eqn.~(\ref{shorty}) with $x=\frac{1}{2}$ implies that, as $t$ grows, there is a $\sim$50\% probability that the shortest interior edge will be smaller than the average interior edge length divided by the expected number of leaves.